prometheus-community/promql-langserver/doc/research/about-lsp.md

 * Complain if a request does not match anything
 * Warn about request such as `http_requests_total{status="^4..$"}` or `rate(sum(...))`
 * Show documentation of functions on hover

-## How could this be implemented
-* There exist various implementation of LSP.